 Remove shallots from the pan and cook the seasoned thighs skin side down first on medium high to render out the fat and make the skin crisp for 4-5 minutes on each side for a total of 8-10 minutes.

-4. Make the Pan Sauce
+4. Deglaze and Build the White Wine Pan Sauce

 Melt butter in the skillet, whisk in flour, and cook for a minute to remove the raw taste.
 Slowly pour in white wine and then broth, whisking until smooth.
 Simmer a few minutes to reduce and thicken slightly.

 Add shallots back into the sauce, nestle chicken thighs on top, and sprinkle bacon pieces over.
-Transfer to the oven and bake chicken thighs for 35 minutes at 350 degrees.
+Transfer to the oven and bake chicken thighs for 35 minutes at 400 degrees.
 Remove from oven when the chicken is fully cooked.

-Chicken Thighs with Bacon
+Chicken Thighs with Bacon in White Wine Sauce

 Ingredients